JuliaAI/MLJ.jl/docs/src/preparing_data.md

 - The model requires a table whose column element scitypes subtype `Continuous`, an incompatibility.

+## Common data preprocessing workflows

-There are two tools for addressing such data-model mismatches, with links to further documentation given below:
+There are two tools for addressing data-model type mismatches like the above, with links to further documentation given below:

 **Scientific type coercion:** We coerce machine types to obtain the intended scientific interpretation.
 If `height` in the above example